-A group of S corporations, meeting the requirements outlined below, may use Form CT-3-S-A, New York S Corporation Combined Franchise Tax Return, to file on a combined basis.
+A group of S corporations, excluding New York bank S corporations, meeting the requirements outlined below, must use Form CT-3-S-A, New York S Corporation Combined Franchise Tax Return, to file on a combined basis.
 Corporations included on Form CT-3-S-A may only be combined with other S corporations.
 A New York C corporation may not be included as a member of a combined return on Form CT-3-S-A. See TSB-M-97(4)C for details.